Aldair Simanca: Melita

-On 24 July 2024, he signed for Maltese Premier League club Melita, Simanca joins for his first European experience, having plyed his trade across various South American leagues over his career.
+On 24 July 2024, he signed for Maltese Premier League club Melita, Simanca joins for his first European experience, having plied his trade across various South American leagues over his career.
 On 17 August 2024, he scored his first league goal for the club in his debut match against Floriana despite draw 3–3.

 Borneo Samarinda

 On 3 August 2025, Indonesian club Borneo Samarinda announced the signing of Simanca on a deal until the end of the season.